About

 I’m Dr. Adam Johnson, an environmental anthropologist.
 I completed a Bachelor’s degrees in Anthropology and Philosophy at East Carolina University (ECU); a Master’s degree in Anthropology at University of North Carolina at Charlotte (UNCC); and a PhD in Anthropology at University of Texas at San Antonio (UTSA).

-My previous research includes work on ecology and primate behavior (chimpanzees and macaques) and human-javelina relations in TX with a forthcoming book with UT Press titled Living with Javelinas: Multispecies Conviviality in Texas (2026).
+My previous research includes work on ecology and primate behavior (chimpanzees and macaques) as well as human–javelina relations in Texas.
+That work forms the basis of my forthcoming book with UT Press, Living with Javelinas: Multispecies Conviviality in Texas (2026).

 My current research explores the following: